Roth vs Traditional IRA

 Should I convert my Traditional IRA to Roth?

 Often, yes, but the timing matters.
-Best windows: low-income years (career break, early retirement before Social Security), market downturns, before RMDs at 73.
-Watch for IRMAA Medicare surcharges at MAGI over $103K single or $206K MFJ.
+Best windows per IRS Publication 590-A conversion rules: low-income years (career break, early retirement before Social Security), market downturns, before RMDs at 73.
+Watch for IRMAA Medicare surcharges at MAGI over $109K single or $218K MFJ (2026, based on 2024 MAGI).
 Convert in tranches that bracket-fill rather than all at once.
+File IRS Form 8606 to report the conversion.